Who we are

 Our Mission

-Encouraging our youth in art and science education through competitive events.
+Encouraging our community in art and science through competitive events and educational opportunities.

 Focus